The Bankrate promise

 When is the right time to get a travel card?

 I worked for around two and a half years and charged all my expenses to a single cash back card before considering a travel card.
 At that point, my savings no longer made me want to cry, and I was ready to travel a bit once working from home lost its novelty.
-Many Gen Zers feel the same, after working a few years and living through the COVID-19 pandemic.
+Many Gen Zers feel the same, after working for a few years and living through the COVID-19 pandemic.

 “I recently switched from a cash back card to a travel card because I felt like I was in a better financial situation, and I started traveling way more than I previously expected,” says Lillian Wang, a premedical student and Gen Zer.
 “I thought, ‘Why not maximize my rewards?’”